 We have pulled together a list of every college softball camp in the country with the date and cost for each camp.
-To see what camps were available this year, look no further than this free list 2019 college softball camps and keep checking back because we'll post 2020 summer camps here when details are available.
+To see what camps are available this summer, look no further than this free list 2020 college softball camps and keep checking back because we'll be updating camps details as they are available.

 Softball showcases are typically large tournaments where athletes compete for themselves, not as part of a specific travel or club team.
 While the emphasis is more on the individual rather than the team, the best, winningest teams attract more college coaches to their games.
 While there’s no guarantee you’re going to be playing on the team that attracts the most coaches, let the coaches know which field you’ll be at when ahead of time, so they make an effort to come watch you.
 “Do all the work ahead of time,” Coach Winters recommends.
 “That way, you don’t have to worry about being on a back field and not getting seen.”